Browse Faculty Expertise

 Assistant Professor

 investigates how to best implement evidence-based interventions for autism spectrum disorder (ASD) Dr. Sarah Edmunds is an Assistant Professor in the Department of Psychology at the University of South Carolina.
-She also has a joint appointment in the special education program within the Department of Educational Studies.
-At UofSC, Dr. Edmunds is a member of the USCAND autism excellence initiative.
+At USC, Dr. Edmunds is a member of the CAN autism excellence initiative.
 She is also a member of the RISE research network’s implementation science team.

 statistical mediation analysis, program evaluation, effect size Dr. Fairchild's research interests involve the intersection of mediation and moderation models and how the integration of these models aids in program evaluation.
 Her other research interests include: effect size measures for mediation, measurement and evaluation of programs and outcomes, and statistical pedagogy.